 Still, many people are unaware of U.S. citizenship and the payment obligation that can come with it.
 If the bank shares data even without an SSN, the consumer is in for a chilling surprise.

-In short, a lasting solution for Dutch accidental Americans remains out of reach as the government has no influence over U.S. laws.
+In short, a lasting solution for Dutch accidental Americans remains out of reach as the government does not influence U.S. laws.

 Americans Overseas informs local and European parliaments about the effects and problems European citizens have with these (recently) enforced laws.